WRAAA Wellness Classes offered in February.

 D.A.N.C.E.
-Therapy is a group class that focuses on dancing, body movement, building confidence and encourages bonding with others through group activity.
-The class is led by Dezi Marlow, founder, and CEO of Dance Therapy LLC and Dance Movement Specialist.
+Therapy is a group class that focuses on dancing, and body movement, to build confidence and encourage bonding with others through group activity.
+The class is led by Dezi Marlow founder and CEO of Dance Therapy LLC and Dance Movement Specialist.

-During the weeks of January 7th and January 14th WRAAA will host fun and informative in-house wellness classes!
+During 2019 WRAAA will host fun and informative in-house wellness classes!

 Some include: CERAMIC PAINTING, DANCE CLASS, CHAIR MASSAGES, and many more!

 - Classes are FREE

 - Located in WRAAA Lower Level

 - Classes will start at 12:00 PM or 1:00 PM

 How to enter the building:

 - Please use enter through the E. 13th entrance